zulip/docker-zulip/UPGRADING.md

 If you ever find you need to downgrade your Zulip server, you'll need to use `manage.py migrate` to downgrade the database schema manually.

-If you are using old `galexrt/docker-zulip` images (from Zulip 1.8.1 or older), you need to upgrade the postgres image from `quay.io/galexrt/postgres-zulip-tsearchextras:latest`.
-Refer to the [instructions for upgrading from the old galexrt/docker-zulip](#upgrading-from-the-old-galexrtdocker-zulip) section.
+All of the instructions below assume you are using the provided `docker-compose.yml`.

-### Using `docker-compose`
+## Upgrading to a release

 0. (Optional) Upgrading does not delete your data, but it's generally good practice to [back up your Zulip